 Right to change legal gender in Portugal

-In March 2011, resident Aníbal Cavaco Silva ratified the new Law of Gender Identity, allowing trans people to change their given names and gender in the birth register in Portugal.
-Later on, in May 2016, the government introduced a bill to allow legal gender change solely based on self-determination.
-The law (Act No. 38/2018) [63] allows an adult person to change their legal gender without any requirements.
-Minors aged 16 and 17 are able to do so with parental consent and a psychological opinion, confirming that their decision has been taken freely and without any outside pressure.
+Since 2011, Portugal has allowed trans people to change their given names and gender in the birth register and introduced a bill to allow legal gender change solely based on self-determination in 2016.
+This allows an adult to change their legal gender without any requirements.
+Minors aged 16 and 17 can do so with parental consent and a psychological opinion confirming that their decision has been taken freely and without any outside pressure.

 Aside from the right to change legal gender, the law bans both direct and indirect discrimination based on gender identity, gender expression, and sex characteristics, as well as non-consensual sex assignment treatment.